Citroën Survolt

-The Citroën Survolt (later known as the DS Survolt) is a concept electric racing car produced by Citroën and presented at the 2010 Frankfurt Motor Show.
+The Citroën Survolt (later known as the DS Survolt) is a concept electric racing car produced by Citroën and presented at the 2010 Geneva Motor Show.

 Overview

 The Survolt is a full-sized racing car based on the earlier electric concept car Citroën Revolte presented at the 2009 Frankfurt Motor Show.
 Because the car runs on batteries, it is classed as a zero-emissions vehicle.

 Design

 The Survolt is 3.85 m long, 1.87 m wide and 1.20 m high and features a design with the front dominated by the vehicle's badge located above the large oval-shaped grille.

 The car has horizontal LED headlamps which have lower power consumption than traditional filament bulbs — important in a battery-operated vehicle.

 At the back, the Survolt maintains the light cluster design used on the REVOLTe, and has a spoiler to increase rear downforce.

 An Art Car based on the Survolt has been designed with the collaboration of Françoise Nielly in 2011.